bigfix/developer.bigfix.com/site/reference/types/dummy.md

 # type: dummy

-The &lt;dummy&gt; inspectors are place holders for compatability with Windows clients
+The &amp;lt;dummy&amp;gt; inspectors are place holders for compatability with Windows clients

-# state of &lt;dummy&gt;
+# state of &lt;dummy&gt; : string

 A dummy inspector to provide compatibility with other operating systems.